aiassistsecure/_Gex/README.md

 The official frontend for **`_Gex`** — an AI-native surgical code modification environment.
 Built with React and Vite, this UI integrates the Monaco Editor to provide a "Microsoft IDE x Bloomberg Terminal" experience for reviewing, generating, and applying high-density LLM code patches.

+## 🧬 Philosophy

+AI should not blindly write code.

+AI should propose.
+Humans should control.

 ## ⚡ Features

 - **Circuit Diff Viewer**: Real-time, side-by-side visualization of AI-generated surgical code patches using Monaco's diff editor.